victorliu-sq/PaperWriting/FlashSMP.md

+According to section 2, the acceptance phase of GS algorithm requires determining the rank of each man in the preference list of the proposed woman.
+An efficient approach is to utilize a precomputed data structure, called Rank Matrix, that allows for O(1) time complexity in retrieving these ranks.

+To illustrate how the Rank Matrix works, consider rank matrices in Figure1, which are built upon prefereneces lists in Figure2:

+Constructing the Rank Matrix involves preprocessing each woman's preference list.

+The rank matrix for men should indicate the rank each man assigns to each woman and We scan the preference list of each woman from rank 1(highest) to rank 3(lowest)   For example, M1's row in the matrix has (M1, W1) as rank 2 because W1 is his second preference, (M1, W2) as rank 1 because W2 is his first preference, and (M1, W3) as rank 3 because W3 is his third preference.
+You can determine other entries in the rank matrix from the corresponding preference lists using the same method.

+Similarly, for women, W1's row in the matrix has (W1, M1) as rank 3 because M1 is her third preference, (W1, M2) as rank 2 because M2 is her second preference, and (W1, M3) as rank 1 because M3 is her first preference.
+The same method can be used to determine the other entries in the women's rank matrix from their preference lists.

+For instance, if M1 starts by proposing to W2, he will refer to RankMatrixWoman(W2, M1) to determine his rank, which is 1.
+Following his rejection by W2, M1 will then approach W1 and look up RankMatrixWoman(W1, M1) to find his rank, which is 3.
+Upon being turned down by W1, M1 will move on to W3 and consult RankMatrixWoman(W3, M1), where his rank is recorded as 2.

+For instance, if M1 starts by proposing to W2, he will refer to RankMatrixWoman(W2, M1) to determine his rank, which is 1.
+Following his rejection by W2, M1 will then approach W1 and look up RankMatrixWoman(W1, M1) to find his rank, which is 3.
+Upon being turned down by W1, M1 will move on to W3 and consult RankMatrixWoman(W3, M1), where his rank is recorded as 2.

+The access patterns of M1, M2, and M3 are shown in Figure 2.

+For example, in a scenario with tens of thousands of participants, M1 may first propose to W200, then to W31020, and finally to W1780, resulting in accesses to RankMatrixWoman(W200, M1), RankMatrixWoman(W31020, M1), and RankMatrixWoman(W1780, M1).

 ## Synchronization in Shared Memory Contention

+In a sense, the GS algorithm lends itself in an obvious way to parallization since, in general, several men may propose simultaneously.

 In parallelizing the Gale-Shapley (GS) algorithm, certain common synchronization methods are not suitable due to their inherent shortcomings.
 Here, we discuss three such methods: Locks, Barrier Synchronization, and Atomic Compare-And-Swap (AtomicCAS).